 Explore rigidly monitor FCO travel warnings and advice, and where it considers it appropriate to do so, may cancel tours prior to departure, or terminate, re-route or otherwise make changes to tours operating in or through the country or part of the country concerned.
-Any such decision made by Explore will always be made in the interests of safety and security, taking into account our 30 years of experience and unrivalled local knowledge.
+Any such decision made by Explore will always be made in the interests of safety and security.
 Occasionally we will pre-empt the FCO and decide to leave a region based on our own feedback from tour leaders or local agents on the ground.
 We make no apologies for this - safety always has and always will come first.

 Staying safe - cancellation of tours